Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 A lot of very useful things for work but also for personal life, the fact is I did everything for... fun!

 X> Your turn
-X> I want you repeat the same flow of thoughts as I did on writing this chapter.
+X> I want you to repeat the same flow of thoughts as I did on writing this chapter.
 X> Take 2 analogic tools, a pen and a paper and write on that:
 X>
 X>  * The first time that you participated in an open source project